- Get/Validate a Library Card

 … access your library record online.

 The copy machine in the Library basement is best used as a scanner, with the scanned documents either saved to a USB drive or sent to an email address.
 Step-by-step instructions for both these options are posted on the wall behind the copier.
 Should you need a paper copy, please see a member of the Library staff.
 Paper copies are 5 cents apiece.
-USB drives may be purchased at the reception desk in the Lobby for $3.00 for an 8 MB drive.
+USB drives may be purchased at the reception desk in the Lobby for $3.00 for an 8 GB drive.

 Helpful Hints:

-… find books in the SMS Library.
+… Find Books in the SMS Library

-… search/request from the SearchOhio catalog.
+… Requesting from SearchOhio Libraries

-… find Reserve books.
+… Find Reserve Books

 Reserve books are items whose status, at the request of a faculty member, is temporarily changed from circulating to non-circulating.
 The rationale behind this change is to ensure that all members of a class have access to the book, and that its use is not monopolized by the one person who has checked it out.
 Reserve books are located on the two ranges of shelving immediately outside the Librarian’s office.
 They are arranged alphabetically by instructor’s name, then by course number.
 Items on Reserve are designated “Library Use Only” and may not be checked out.